INSIDE: The ULTIMATE GUIDE on what to buy in Rome including the best Rome souvenirs and unique Rome souvenirs you won’t find anywhere else.

 Prints from Rome sell original Antique prints of Rome, and modern limited edition etchings and antique engravings, in both black and white, and sepia tones.

-You will find reproductions of famous Rome illustrations that feature drawings of ancient historical buildings and the architecture of famous Rome locations including the Trevi Fountain, the Pantheon, the Capitol, the Colosseum, the Spanish Steps, and Piazza Navona.
+You will find reproductions of famous Rome illustrations that feature drawings of ancient historical buildings and the architecture of famous Rome locations including:

 In this unique shop near the Piazza Navona, you can find sketches of:

 - Fiat cars